Determine if you are eligible to claim the Premium Tax Credit (PTC)

 Premium Tax Credit on Your Tax Return

-You may want to forego advacned payments, if you can pay your full monthly premium and your income varies widely during the year or you expect to receive some sort of large lump sum payment later in the tax year.
+You may want to forego advanced payments, if you can pay your full monthly premium and your income varies widely during the year or you expect to receive some sort of large lump sum payment later in the tax year.
 This would keep you from having to contact the Marketplace to recalculate your advance credit during the year or possibly repay advanced amounts.

 File a tax return

-If you receive the premium tax credit, you must file a tax return.
+If you receive the premium tax credit, you must file a tax return, even if you are not otherwise required to file.

 You should wait to file your tax return until after you receive a Health Insurance Marketplace Statement (IRS Form 1095-A) in the mail – probably in early February.
 It will come from your marketplace, not from the IRS.

 If you do not receive the IRS Form 1095-A or the information on it is incorrect, you must contact your marketplace.
 If you don’t have that contact information, it is available on IRS.gov.

-The form will have all the information you need to file IRS Form 8962, Premium Tax Credit (PTC), including the amount of any advance payments of the premium tax credit that were paid to your health plan in 2014.
+The form will have all the information you need to file IRS Form 8962, Premium Tax Credit (PTC), including the amount of any advance payments of the premium tax credit that were paid to your health plan during the tax year.
 You'll need to complete IRS Form 8962 and file it with your regular tax return.